sky-dream/LeetCodeProblemsStudy/[0232][Easy][Implement-queue-using-stacks]/Implement-queue-using-stacks.md

-﻿﻿Implement the following operations of a queue using stacks.
+﻿Implement the following operations of a queue using stacks.

 - push(x) -- Push element x to the back of queue.
 - pop() -- Removes the element from in front of queue.